Return To Handbook IndexRoss Crain's Resume

 COMMENTS:

 Use this relationship when chloride content of the water sample is known.
-Usually Cl content is derived approximately at the well site from a drill stem test recovery.
+Usually Cl content is derived at the well site from a drill stem test recovery.
 It is useful as a first approximation until the water sample is analyzed more accurately at a laboratory.
 The relationship is for pure NaCl solutions and the factor may be higher or lower if other ions are present.

 NUMERICAL EXAMPLE: